-One day you comb through your beautiful bleach blonde hair when you notice that it isn’t as blonde as you hoped it would be!
+One day you comb through your beautiful bleach-blonde hair when you notice that it isn’t as blonde as you hoped it would be!
+And where did those grey tones come from!?
 There are many different tones in hair that can shift the overall color effect in different ways

-The platinum, silver tones can look amazing on many people, but they may not be desirable for you.
+The platinum and silver tones can look amazing on many people, but they may not be right for you.
 Sometimes they just look dull and grey!
-There’s only one solution:to get rid of them.
+There’s only one solution: to get rid of them.